Sound of movement may ease trauma symptoms

 Summary

-This study tests whether adding movement sonification—turning body movements into sounds—to standard talk therapy can help people with acute stress disorder (ASD).
-ASD can cause feelings of disconnection from your own body after a traumatic event.
-The study will include 30 adults who recently experienced a trauma and have ASD.
-They will receive three therapy sessions, some with movement sonification, to see if this approach is feasible and acceptable.
+This study tests whether adding movement sonification—turning body movements into sound—to standard therapy can help people with acute stress disorder (ASD) feel more connected to their bodies.
+About 30 adults who recently experienced a traumatic event will try this approach.
+The goal is to see if it is feasible and acceptable, and if it reduces dissociative symptoms.

 Disclaimer